 5. North Centre

 According to Home Snacks, the average household in North Centre is earning the stonking annual income of $99,384.
-In fairness, they’d need to be – living in North Centre might be nice and lovely and all kinds of wonderful, but it’s certainly not cheap.
-If you intend to buy a single-family home here, you can expect to come out of the deal $545,871 poorer.
+In fairness, they'd need to be - living in North Centre might be nice and lovely and all kinds of wonderful, but it's certainly not cheap.
+Yes, living in this one of the wealthiest neighborhoods in Chicago costs a premium If you intend to buy a single-family home here, you can expect to come out of the deal $545,871 poorer.

 Fortunately, the high cost of living is compensated by an equally high standard of living.
 Lucky residents can expect a score of first-class eateries, chic little boutiques, a tiny unemployment rate, and an even tinier crime rate.